 Synchronized Skating – Aviator Ice Dazzlers

 As with the other disciplines, all teams perform a free skate with required well-balanced program elements.
-In addition, teams at the junior and senior level perform a short program consisting of required elements.
+In addition, teams at the junior and senior levels perform a short program consisting of the required elements.

-There are approximately 525 synchronized teams registered with U.S. Figure Skating, and nearly 5,000 athletes participate annually in the synchronized skating sectional championships. — from U.S. Figure Skating
+There are approximately 525 synchronized teams registered with U.S. Figure Skating, and nearly 5,000 athletes participate annually in the synchronized sectional championships. — from U.S. Figure Skating

-- Beginner Level 1 – 7-9 years old
+- Beginner Level 1: 7-9 years old

-- Beginner Level 2 – 8 – 13 years old
+- Beginner Level: 8 – 13 years old

-- Preliminary Level – 7 – 10 years old
+- Preliminary Level: 7 – 10 years old

-- Intermediate – 11 – 16 years old
+- Intermediate: 11 – 16 years old

-Acceptance to teams based on private evaluation.
+Acceptance to teams based on the private evaluation.

-To register, please contact Figure Skating office at 718-758-7514
+To register, please contact the Figure Skating office at 718-758-7514